916267142/accessrefinery/README.md

 # AccessRefinery: Mining Compact Access Control Intents on Public Cloud

-All code for the paper is contained in this repository.
+All code, datasets, and results for the paper are contained in this repository.

-When browsing on the anonymous website, the page may need to be refreshed after clicking a link.
+Note that when browsing on an anonymous website, the page may need to be refreshed after clicking a link.

 - [AccessRefinery and AWS Access Analyzer CLI version](accessrefinery/README.md)
 - [Access Analyzer reproduction version](accessrefinery/README.md)